openmrv/MRV/Modules_2/coded.md

 - **Change Attribution:** _Sample_ will automatically sample the Forest/Non-Forest map for change attribution.
 After a change is detected, the subsequent land covers classified as non-forest will be labeled _Deforestation_, while a disturbance in a forest that remains forest will be labeled _Degradation_
 - **Post-Processing:** Use the default post-processing parameters, which performs no post-processing.
 - **Visualization:** Enable _Verbose_ to read information in the Console.
-- **Export:** Export the default (_Stratification_).
+- **Export:** _Stratification_.
 Since we are operating on a relatively small study area, you can leave the option to export using a grid unchecked.

 **Study Area**

 1. You can specify a path to an Earth Engine Table, the boundary of which will be used as the study area.
-2. Click the button that says “Use Asset for Study Area”.
+2. On the left side of the map, click the button that says “Use Asset for Study Area” (see figure below)
-3. Enter the path to the table in the box right below the textbox under the button: users/ramblingrek/ColombiaRectangle
+3. Enter the path to the table in the box right below the textbox under the button: users/openmrv/MRV/ColombiaRectangle
 4. After entering the path to the Table, it should load on the map after clicking on the map or pressing ‘Enter’.
+If you want to confirm the asset has loaded, manually move your map to Colombia and zoom to the area of the black rectangle.

 ![alt_text](images/CODED/img27.png "image_tooltip")